 We strive to help businesses understand the laws, policies, procedures, and forms that shape our acquisition environment.

 The Federal Register is the official journal of the U.S. Federal Government that contains government agency rules, proposed rules, and public notices.
-Information relating to DHS and its Components can be found here.
+Regulations related to the DHS can be found here.

 The Federal Acquisition Regulation System regulates the activities of executive agencies within the U.S. Federal Government when procuring goods and services using appropriated funds.
 The Federal Acquisition Regulation (FAR) is the principal set of rules in the FAR System that govern the U.S. Federal Government’s procurement process.
 The FAR authorizes agencies to issue deviations from the FAR when necessary to meet the specific needs and requirements of each agency.